-Investor Relations
+Investor relations

 The Company has adopted the Quoted Companies Alliance Corporate Governance Code 2018 (the Code) and sets out how it complies within this statement.

-The original statement was approved by the board of the Company (the Board) on 23 March 2019.
 To ensure it reflects the most up to date corporate governance position within the Company, annual updates will continue to be made to this statement.

-The vision of the Company is to shape the future of data infrastructure with its LiveData platform by enabling companies to put all of their data to work for a business at any time and at scale.
-The Company has a unique solution to the replication of continuously changing live data, at vast scale, between locations with guaranteed consistency.
+The vision of the Company is to shape the future of data infrastructure with its Data platform by enabling companies to put all of their data to work for a business at any time and at scale.
+The Company has a differentiated solution to the replication of continuously changing live data, at scale, between locations with guaranteed consistency.

-• always available as a shared logical pool of data;
+• always available as a shared logical pool of data

-• always accurate, with full integrity and mathematical consistency;
+• always accurate, with full integrity and mathematical consistency

 • always protected, with all nodes active no single source of failure; and